Eagle Plains Resources Ltd.: Eagle Plains Provides Update on Drilling Activity on Vulcan Critical Metals Project, Southeastern BC

 Qualified Persons

-The current program will be conducted under the direct supervision by K. Bates, P.Geo; Exploration Manager of Eagle Plains.
+The current program is being conducted under the direct supervision of K. Bates, P.Geo., Exploration Manager of Eagle Plains.
 TerraLogic Exploration Inc. of Cranbrook, BC has been engaged to provide overall project support.
 New Age Drilling Solutions has been contracted to complete diamond drilling activities and Bighorn Helicopters of Cranbrook, BC is providing helicopter support.

 Charles C. Downie, P.Geo., a "qualified person" for the purposes of National Instrument 43-101 - Standards of Disclosure for Mineral Projects and a director of Eagle Plains, has reviewed and approved the scientific and technical disclosure in this news release.